reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 This command will compare the remote and local repositories and will download all changes from the remot version of the repository

 More information `here <https://git-scm.com/docs/git-pull>`_.

+.. admonition:: bash

+   Find a git repository on Github, maybe some software you have been using.
+Clone the code and investigate the repository using what you have learning in this exercise.
+When was the last commit?
+Do you find the commit messages helpful?
+How many tags to you find?
+Are there any branches?

 There is a lot more...
 =======================